 Ok, you’re ready to layer!
 Use a medium-size baking dish (e.g., about 11×7 inches, or 9×9 inches).

+Combine the drained beans, corn and cilantro in a medium bowl.
 Pour some of the enchilada sauce in the bottom of the pan and begin layering about 1/3 of the sweet potatoes.
-Top with half of the drained bean salad (half of a 24-ounce jar), half of the kale and cilantro, 1/3 of the cheese, and half of the remaining enchilada sauce.
+Top with half of the bean mixture, half of the kale and cilantro, 1/3 of the cheese, and half of the remaining enchilada sauce.
 Repeat the same layering and then finish with the last third of the sweet potatoes (you’ll add the remaining cheese later).

 Tightly cover the pan with foil and bake in a 400F oven for 1 hour and 10 to 20 minutes until the sweet potatoes are fork tender.